ruxandraS/ruxandraS.github.io/index.md

 Feel free to browse through the menu to find the information you are looking for and don’t forget to subscribe to receive the newest updates.

-Also if you would like get in touch with me, don’t hesitate to contact me via the channels provided.
+Also if you would like to get in touch with me, don’t hesitate to contact me via the channels provided.

 Happy browsing!